-How Much Noise Is Too Much?
+How Much Background Noise Is Too Much?

 It’s easier to use some normal sounds you’re used to, to gauge what’s going on and when it’s time to protect your hearing.
 Most professionals agree that anything below around 70 decibels is safe for your hearing.
 It’s fairly easy to figure out what 70 decibels would be if you keep in mind that an average conversation with another person is about 60 decibels.